Rach-Gee/Hero-Attributes-and-Gif-generator/README.md

 ## Acceptance Criteria

 ```
-GIVEN a Hero page with form imputs
+GIVEN a Hero page with form inputs
 WHEN I search for a hero
 THEN I am presented with a GIF of the hero along with the heros attributes and hero name is added to the search history
 WHEN I view attributes for that hero